 7.3.1 Mastering display colour volume properties

 A display colour volume can be defined as a solid in colorimetric space containing all possible colours that a display can produce.
-Mastering display colour volume (MDCV) information describes the colour volume through specification of the colour primaries, white point and luminance range parameters of the display that was used for authoring/grading video content; i.e., it is the display where creative work performed during the mastering process achieved the creative intent of the content author.
+Mastering display colour volume (MDCV) information describes the colour volume through specification of the colour primaries, white point, and luminance range parameters of the display that was used for authoring/grading video content; i.e., it is the display where creative work performed during the mastering process achieved the creative intent of the content author.
 When the authored content is shown on other displays, MDCV information can be used to more closely reproduce the original creative intent than may otherwise be feasible.

 For the MDCV descriptions, the following mastering display properties are included, with values in specific combinations that represent widely used mastering display setups used to grade content.
 This document discusses MDCV properties as described in SMPTE ST 2086 and in the corresponding SEI messages of HEVC and AVC, as listed below: